grigoryvp/dotfiles/README.md

 # Configure hammerspoon for autostart
 # Configure KeePass
 # Configure default email reader in the "Apple Mail" app settings.
+# Configure ChatGPT for autostart and "dock only" icon.
 # Disable keyboard backlight in the control center
 # Disable Music access to bluetooth in /Preferences/Privacy/Bluetooth"
 # Install Xcode (this may take HOURS, better to do with App Store):